AJarombek/saints-xctf-infrastructure/database-snapshot/modules/README.md

 ### Overview

-There is one module for creating a Lambda Function for RDS backups.  `lambda` creates an AWS Lambda function which is run once a day.
+There are three modules.
+The first is for creating Lambda Functions for RDS backups & restorations.
+The second creates IAM roles and policies for the Lambda functions.
+The third creates VPC endpoints to access resources from private subnets without a NAT gateway.

 ### Directories